 - Takes time to install

 While taking your dog to a park can definitely improve his welfare, it is often more convenient to let them out to wander freely in the backyard.
-If you don't have a physical barrier set up around your home or if it's not enough to keep the dog contained, the invisible dog fence is an optimal solution to keep him safe and free to roam.
+If you don't have a physical barrier set up around your home or if it's not enough to keep the dog contained, the best invisible dog fences are an optimal solution to keep him safe and free to roam.
 Invisible fences have many advantages over their wooden counterparts.
 Most of them don't require that many tools to install and can be set up quickly.
 Besides that, unlike traditional fences, the outline of invisible fences is not restricted by the yard's topography.

-In this article, we sorted out the best solutions when it comes to dog fences.
+In this article, we sorted out the best solutions when it comes to best invisible dog fences.
 We pointed out the most important aspects of every system, as well as flaws, to help you decide.
 Still, there are some things that you should keep in mind.
 Plan ahead and measure your yard to determine how much range you need and whether to choose the wireless or in-ground fence.
 When choosing the right collar, it's important to consider your dog's habits, his character, and build.
 One more thing, don't expect miracles.
 Invisible dog fences are not miraculous devices that will turn a disobedient dog into a calm one overnight.
 It takes time and patience, as everything else in life does.